nagypeter/weblogic-on-oke-workshop/tutorials/setup.weblogic.kubernetes.v1.md

 ---

-**NOTE!** By the default the NFS server has to be installed but stopped on OKE node.
-If the NFS is not installed on node then run `yum install -y nfs-utils` first as super user.
+**NOTE!** If the NFS is not installed on node then run `yum install -y nfs-utils` first as super user.

 ---